CarmineCella/soundtypes/README.md

 # soundtypes
-A barebone implementation of soundtypes
+A barebone implementation of soundtypes.
+For more information please see www.soundtypes.com

+(c) 2016/2017 carmine e. cella